AdmiralAsshat/korora_docs/backup/deja_dup/deja_dup.md

 ### Restoring a Directory

-To restore a directory of all missing files via Deja-Dup, open the directory in question and right-click anywhere inside the folder.
+To restore a directory of all missing files via Déjà Dup, open the directory in question and right-click anywhere inside the folder.
 Then select the option `Restore Missing Files...`:
 ![restore missing files](assets/restore_missing_from_gui.png "Restoring any missing files in a directory found in the backups")

 If that option is not available in your File Manager, enter the following command in the terminal: